cloudfoundry/bosh-azure-cpi-release/README.md

 ### Resource pool options

-These options are specified under `cloud_options` in the `resource_pools` section of a BOSH deployment manifest.
+These options are specified under `cloud_properties` in the `resource_pools` section of a BOSH deployment manifest.

 * `instance_type` (required)
   which [type of instance](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/) the VMs should belong to

+* `storage_account_name` (optional)
+  which storage account the VMs should be created in.
+If this is not set, the VMs will be created in the default storage account.
+  If you use a different storage account which must be in the same resource group, please make sure
+  1) the permissions for the container 'stemcell' in the default storage account is set to Public read access for blobs only.
+  2) a table 'stemcells' is created in the default storage account.
+  3) two containers 'bosh' and 'stemcell' are created in the new storage account.
+  If you use DS-series or GS-series as instance_type, you should set this to a premium storage account.
+  See more information about [Azure premium storage](https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage-preview-portal/)
+  See avaliable regions [here](http://azure.microsoft.com/en-us/regions/#services) where you can create premium storage accounts.

+* `caching` (optional)
+  The caching option of the VMs' OS disks.
+Can be either 'None', 'ReadOnly' or 'ReadWrite'.
+Default is 'ReadWrite'

+* `availability_set` (optional)
+  which [availability set](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) the VMs should belong to.
+  If it does exist, it will be created automatically.

+* `platform_update_domain_count` (optional)
+  The count of [update domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set.
+  Default value is 5.

+* `platform_fault_domain_count` (optional)
+  The count of [fault domain](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-manage-availability/) in the availability set.
+  Default value is 3.

+* `load_balancer` (optional)
+  which [load balancer](https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/) the VMs should belong to.
+You need to create the load balancer manually before configuring it.

 ### Network options

-These options are specified under `cloud_options` in the `networks` section of a BOSH deployment manifest.
+These options are specified under `cloud_properties` in the `networks` section of a BOSH deployment manifest.

 * `type` (required)
   can be either `dynamic` for a DHCP assigned IP by Azure, or 'manual' to use an assigned IP by BOSH director, or `vip` to use a reserved public IP (which needs to be already allocated)

+### Disk options

+These options are specified under `cloud_properties` in the `disk_pools` section of a BOSH deployment manifest.

+* `caching` (optional)
+  can be either 'None', 'ReadOnly' or 'ReadWrite'.
+Default is 'None'.
+Only 'None' and 'ReadOnly' are supported for premium disks.

 ## Examples
 Below is a sample of how Azure specific properties are used in a BOSH deployment manifest: